 Resilience is a key quality of those who cope well with life’s ups and downs.

-Due to my own desperation to feel better and to create a life for myself, I have eagerly studied the most advanced evidence-based Vestibular Rehabilitation strategies and holistic self-care strategies from around the globe.
+Due to my own desperation to feel better and to create a life for myself, I have eagerly studied the most advanced evidence-based Vestibular Rehabilitation strategies and self-care strategies from around the globe.
 I have personally faced and overcome the mental health overlay of confusion, nervousness, despair, hopelessness and suicidal ideation that is often a sequelae of chronic problems with dizziness or vertigo.

 Physically, I am constantly battling to try to stay fit and in shape, since I have so many days that I cannot exercise due to dizziness or vertigo.
 I have become physically deconditioned multiple times in my life, losing my muscle strength and my cardiovascular fitness due to a lack of activity caused by dizziness or vertigo.
 But I maintain my resilience.